nyonson/raiju/README.md

 ## fees

+**Passively manage channel liquidity**

 Set channel fees based on the channel's current liquidity.

 The strategy for fee amounts is hardcoded (although I might try to add some more in the future) all fees are derived from the `-standard-liquidity-fee-ppm` flag.
 Channels are bucketed into three coarse grained groups: *high liquidity*, *standard liquidity*, and *low liquidity*.
 The idea here is to encourage passive channel re-balancing through fees.
 If a channel has a too much local liquidity (high), fees are lowered in order to encourage relatively more outbound transactions.
 Visa versa for a channel with too little local liquidity (low).
 So `fees` applies the `standard-liquidity-fee-ppm` to standard channels, `standard-liquidity-fee-ppm / 10` to high channels, and `standard-liquidity-fee-ppm * 10` to low channels.
+The following example sets fees based on a `200 ppm` standard fee:

 ```
 $ raiju fees -standard-liquidity-fee-ppm 200
 ```

+`fees` supports a `-daemon` flag which keeps keeps the process alive listening for channel updates that trigger fee updates (e.g. a channel's liquidity sinks below the low level and needs its fees updated).
+This is helpful when used with the `rebalance` command which *actively* balances channel liquidity.
+Without the daemon, there is a worst case scenario of: 1. pay a lot of fees to actively `rebalance` channel's liquidity from low to standard, update the channel's fees to standard, have a large payment immediately cancel out the rebalance and only pay standard fees (instead of higher low ones which would have canceled out the cost of the rebalance).

 `fees` follows the [zero-base-fee movement](http://www.rene-pickhardt.de/).
 I am honestly not sure if this is financially sound, but I appreciate the simpler mental model of only thinking in ppm.